 A selection in a table is simply a subset of records in that table that we have highlighted in red selection color to belong to that selection.
 It is a way of choosing records to be a part of a group, usually so we can do something with the records in that group.
 For example, in the table above we might want to increase the price of selected products by using the Transform pane to increase the Unit Price value of selected records by 10%.
 An analogy might be highlighting several files in Windows File Explorer so we can copy them all at once.

-Using the View - Filter menu choice we can filter a table view to show only selected records....
+Press the Selected button in the main toolbar or use View - Filter in the main menu to filter a table view to show only selected records:

 In more technical language, a selection is a set of records, which more precisely we call a selection set when discussing functions and programming.
 In casual conversation we simply call it a selection.
 It's easier to say "select a record" than to say "add a record to the selection set."